bettermathematics/bettermathematics.github.io/CONTRIBUTING.md

    **Please make sure that the course you are adding does not already exist!**

+   > **Note**: We are aiming to write a script that will extract the course information from a spreadsheet file that is provided by the School of Mathematics every September 1st on the SharePoint drive.
+If anyone is interested in helping out with this script, please make an issue or [contact us](mailto:bettermathematicsuoe@gmail.com).
+   >
+   > This script will help eliminate the need to manually copy the information for each new course.
+The script will also come in handy because details for already existing courses may change from time to time.
+The script would ideally be able to automatically generate the entire `_data/courses.yml` file from the data in the spreadsheet.
+   >
+   > Once this script is working, there will probably be no need for you to ever have to manually add a new course.
+For now though, there is a possibility that we missed a course when we were adding them, so continue reading to learn how to add or modify a course.

    Let's have a look at the YAML entry for the _Statistics (Year 2)_ course:

    <details>